BevFacts

 on every order

-Compute Dynamic Beverage Nutrition Facts for the exact drink a customer ordered โ€” from your POS, kiosk, or ordering app.
+Compute Dynamic Beverage Nutrition Facts for the exact drink a customer ordered β€” from your POS, kiosk, or ordering app.
+Fully integrated with Foodlang and ORF, so an executable recipe and its label share one source.
 The engine runs in the browser today; a hosted REST API is on the way.

 What you can build

-One engine, three integration surfaces
+One engine, six integration surfaces

 In-browser JS engine Live

-Drop in engine.js and call window.BevFacts โ€” compute, round, declare, and render labels with zero network calls.
+Drop in engine.js and call window.BevFacts β€” compute, round, declare, and render labels with zero network calls.

 URL deep links Live